Fiesta Napkin Rings

 What You Do:

-- An adult should do the first step: Mark the paper towel tube at 2-inch increments.
-This should yield four little tubes from one tube, and the remainder can be discarded.
-Cut the tube into four equal sized mini tubes.
+- An adult should do the first step: Mark the paper towel tube at 2-inch increments to divide the tube into four smaller tubes, and discard whatever remains.
+Cut the tube into four equal-sized mini tubes.

-- Help your child draw a picture of a chili pepper and ask her to cut it out carefully.
+- Help your child draw a picture of a chili pepper on the paper and ask her to cut it out carefully.
 This will be her stencil.

 - Take a piece of red craft foam and trace the chili pepper around the stencil.
 Draw one chili pepper per napkin ring.